 Peer support can promote empowerment, independence, self-expression, and inclusion in terms of fostering community and breaking down hierarchies.
 It’s focused on psycho-social-spiritual recovery, but research has shown that it can decrease symptom distress and number of hospitalizations, while improving quality of life.

 Peer support isn’t a substitute for mental illness treatment, nor is it intended to be.
 While I’m very much in support of the concept, I can’t think of a situation where it would be a kind of formal service that I would choose to seek out.
 Then again, there’s a variety of community organizations that serve people with mental illnesses, and those don’t interest me either, so I’m probably just a non-participator in general.
+Informal peer support, though, feels like a better fit for me.

 It’s hard to say if this form of peer support has had any tangible benefits related to my illness.
 During the time I’ve been blogging, I’ve had a substantial illness-related functional decline, and I’m not sure if the support I’ve asked here has impacted that at all.
 Still, this is where the majority of my social interaction occurs, and it’s far more accessible than trying to connect with “normal” people “in real life.”